Healthy Zucchini Banana Muffins

 So take your pick!
 You can use either size, just depends on what you prefer for texture!

-What Can I Substitute Sweet Potatoes with in Zucchini Muffins?
+What Can I Substitute Bananas with in Zucchini Muffins?

-I love baking with sweet potatoes, but if you don’t like them or you are just trying to keep the recipe on the low carb side instead:
+I love baking with bananas, but if you don’t like them or you are just trying to keep the recipe on the low carb side instead:

 These muffins will hold up really well if you want to freeze them and keep them longer

-So you can totally make a larger batch and use this as one of your meal prep recipes for a perfect on-the-go healthy breakfast or snack.
+So you can totally make a larger batch and use this as one of your meal prep recipes for a perfect on-the-go sweet breakfast or snack.

 You can also keep them in an air tight container in the fridge for 4-5 days.

-Have you ever made sweet potato muffins?
+Have you ever made zucchini muffins?
 Leave a comment below!

 I LOOK FORWARD TO SEEING YOUR CREATIONS!
 YOU CAN USE “TRIED IT” ON PINTEREST OR SHARE ON INSTAGRAM BY TAGGING #SHUANGYSEATS